How to round corners in Photoshop tutorial

 Hold Alt (Win) / Option (Mac) to drag a circle without affecting the others.

-And now I have one sharp corner (in the upper right) and three rounded corners.
+Now the shape has one sharp corner and three rounded corners.

 The result after adjusting one corner separately.